20af02/MosaicFS/README.md

 ## 2. Example Usage
-This basic example stores this `README.md` file in the network, deletes it locally, then fetches it, and finally deletes it from the network.
+This example demonstrates how to use MosaicFS to store, retrieve, and delete the `README.md` file across multiple nodes in the network:

+1. Start the MosaicFS containers:
 ```bash
 make up
 docker attach mosaicfs-node1
 ```
-Inside the container:
+2. Inside the container:
 ```bash
 store README.md
 # [:3000] received and written: (6866) bytes